in-the-keyhole/khs-load/README.md

 ```
     $ ./bin/macosx/khsload do https://keyholesoftware.com --users 2 --duration 30
 ```
+* Note: currently only Macosx build is avaiable, follow the __Installation and Running from Source__ section below to create an executable binary for other environemnts *

 3. Results will be output to the console

 ## Command Line Flags